-Marissa Doyle is a Massachusetts resident and has been nearly her entire life; she likes to quilt, and loves both water and history.
-The Bewitching Season is her first published novel, but she’s got a second one, Maiden Voyage, a sequel, coming out in the not-too-distant future.
+Marissa Doyle is a Massachusetts resident and has been nearly her entire life; she likes to quilt, there and loves both water and history.
+The Bewitching Season is her first published novel, viagra sale but she’s got a second one, side effects Maiden Voyage, a sequel, coming out in the not-too-distant future.
 She describes her work as “historical and romantic fiction . . . with a magical twist.”
 Other than writing (and reading, and collecting books), quilting, water, and history, she seems passionate about rabbits, especially as house pets.
 Of course, after I found this blog, I can understand a bit why.

 Penelope and Persephone Leland are the twin daughters of a viscount and granddaughters of a duke in 1837 England.
 Princess Victoria is nearly eighteen, as are Persy and Pen; they were all born on the same day.
 This means that the twins are about to make their debut into society.
 However, for the past ten years or so, they have been learning magic.
 Magic isn’t exactly a common pursuit in almost-Victorian England; it’s still possible that they might be burned as witches, or worse — cut off from society.
 Pen is rather excited about making her debut, but Persy — a bit shyer and more bookish — is not looking forward to social outings, until Lochnivar Seton reappears in her life . . .